Computation by infinite descent made explicit

 This paper was motivated by an attempt to better understand the problem of compositionality in non-wellfounded proof theory in connection with Curry-Howard correspondence, especially in connection with the ``bouncing threads'' validity condition recently suggested in \cite{baelde2022bouncing}.
 For this purpose we made use of an approach to non-wellfounded proofs in terms of ordinal variables, stemming from the work of Dam, Gurov and Sprenger.
 We provided a computational interpretation of the proof system in terms of a computability predicate, and showed that the validity condition in terms of infinite descending chains of ordinal variables guarantees computability.
 As a consequence, we obtained a normalization result for proofs of finitary formulas, and in particular we obtained that proofs of sequents of the appropriate form uniquely represent total functions on natural numbers.
 Finally, we considered a categorical model based on the notion of computability, and showed that least and greatest fixpoints correspond to initial algebras and final coalgebras respectively.

+There are several tasks for future work, the most important of which is to settle the open question whether each bouncing thread valid proof can be represented by a proof using ordinal variables.
+Another important problem is cut elimination.
 In this paper, we did not consider ``infinitary proof theory'' in the sense of a full cut elimination theorem as in \cite{baelde2016infinitary,baelde2022bouncing,saurin2023linear}.
 The known proofs of these results are quite intricate, and rely on semantic arguments that are rather different from familiar techniques.
 An interesting direction of future research would be to revisit these results in the setting with ordinal variables, and to see whether this approach could help to clarify, simplify or elucidate the known proofs.